yariza/yariza.github.io/about/index.md

 			and Violin Performance.
 			</p>
 			<p>
-			I am currently searching for a co-op role in software engineering for Spring 2019.
+			I am currently searching for a co-op role as a creative technologist for Spring 2019.
 			</p>
 			<p>
 				<a href='/downloads/yujin_resume_technical.pdf'>Download Resume in PDF format</a>